PSAppDeployToolkit/PSAppDeployToolkit-Website/src/guide/Example-AdobeReaderSCCM2012AppModel.md

+---
-# Adobe Reader - SCCM 2012 App Model
+title: Adobe Reader - SCCM 2012 App Model
+isShowComments: false
+---
 ### Deploy the Adobe Reader installation using SCCM 2012 Application Model

   - Copy the installation files to a network location accessible by SCCM.